iwantmyname/blog/preview/2014-09-19-nz-openz-up-five-amazing-domain-hack-possibilities.md

 ![dot NZ]({{ site.images_url }}/2014-09-19-dot-nz.jpg)

 As New Zealanders patiently await the [.NZ](https://iwantmyname.com/domains/dot-nz) launch on September 30, we'd like to give the rest of the world a chance to get excited about our newly shortened domain extension.
-So I present to you... the top 5 domain hack possibilities using .NZ.
+So I present to you... my top 5 domain hack possibilities using .NZ.

 <!-- /excerpt -->

-Quickly, before I get too excited about pouring through the Scrabble Word Finder for [words ending in "ns"](http://www.scrabblefinder.com/ends-with/ns/), here's a quick refresher on what a domain hack is.
+But quickly, before I get too excited about pouring through the Scrabble Word Finder for [words ending in "ns"](http://www.scrabblefinder.com/ends-with/ns/), here's a quick refresher on what a domain hack is.
 [I'll quote myself](http://blog.iwantmyname.com/2013/10/what-is-a-domain-hack-and-how-can-i-make-one.html):

 >**Domain hack** - Using domain extensions like .es and .io to create words or phrases out of domain names.